Skip to content Skip to navigation

 About our materials growth programme

 A large percentage of the materials that we study are made in our own laboratories here at Warwick.
 We prepare both polycrystalline and single crystal materials of a variety of classes of materials including intermetallic and oxides systems.
-For more details see the Single Crystal Growth page in the Research section of this web site Click here to see us at work
+For more details see the Single Crystal Growth page in the Research section of this web site.

-We have several types of system available for the preparation of samples including three infra red (IR) image furnaces, a three zone furnace, an argon arc furnace, an r.f. generator with cold boat and a range of standard furnaces, some with controlled atmospheres.
+We have several types of system available for the preparation of samples including three infra red (IR) image furnaces, a three zone furnace, three argon arc furnaces, an r.f. generator with cold boat, and a range of standard furnaces, some with controlled atmospheres.

 Image furnaces

-Our first IR furnace was installed at Warwick in 1991.
-It is a two mirror system, (model SC-N35HD ), manufactured by NEC in Japan.
-A schematic of the furnace is shown below.
+The first IR furnace was installed at Warwick in 1991.
+It was a two mirror system, (model SC-N35HD), manufactured by NEC in Japan.
+This unit was retired in 2013.
+A schematic of a typical two mirror IR furnace is shown below.
 Light from the two halogen bulbs is focussed by the semi-ellipsoidal mirrors onto a central zone.
 In this case the mirrors are gold coated water cooled aluminium blocks.
 Temperatures of up to 2150 degrees centigrade can be achieved in this system.
 The two counter rotating shafts are used to support the polycrystalline feed rod (upper shaft) and the single crystal/seed rod (lower shaft).
 A molten zone is established between these two solid rods.

 Schematic of NEC IR furnace